Liver Cancer explained by medical consultant Dr. Sohail Aman in a new article

 Prevention

 Liver malignancy can be prevented to a certain extent.
 Preventive measures include reducing the risk of cirrhosis by avoiding or minimizing alcohol and substance consumption.
 Maintaining a healthy lifestyle is also very vital; this can be achieved by consuming a healthy and balanced diet, regularly exercising, being active, and avoiding alcohol consumption and smoking.
-Other measures include getting vaccinated against associated diseases such as hepatitis B and hepatitis C. Regular liver screenings and checkups allow doctors to assess the health of a patient’s liver and catch any early signs of liver cancer.
+Other measures include getting vaccinated against associated diseases such as hepatitis B. While for hepatitis C there is no vaccine, there are now antiviral treatments that have a very high success rate.
+Regular liver screenings and checkups allow doctors to assess the health of a patient’s liver and catch any early signs of liver cancer.
 As said earlier in this article, the earlier the diagnosis, the better the chances are for the patient to beat the cancer.

 However, if you are experiencing any of the above signs and symptoms or are suffering from either of the two hepatitis viruses, it is highly advised to seek immediate medical assistance and get yourself screened for liver scarring or cancer.